dotalign/dotalign.github.io/index.md

 1. New entities show up in the export because they were "split" out from existing entities.
 This usually happens because a user points out that a certain email address does not belong to a contact.
 1. New entities show up in the export because new data sources (new users or additional mailboxes from existing users) come on-line.

 To account for these possibilities, we suggest performing "reconciliation" as a part of the process of importing DotAlign data.
 One way to do that is shown below.
-Two tables, one with a row for each company or person (as the case may be), and the other with a mapping between the entity and its identifiers.
-In the case illustrated below, there are five companies, and their corresponding identifiers.
+Two tables would be required, one with a row for each company, and the other with a mapping between the company and its identifiers.
+The same data model would also apply to contacts.

 #### company table